Reviews You Can Rely On

 Cutting

-There is a lot to consider when picking out a circular saw, but cutting is the easiest of all these considerations to understand and mark out as a good or bad performance.
-There can be no mistake, the M18 sets the bar in this evaluation as our testers all agreed that it felt consistent and powerful when sawing through demanding lumber.
+The M18 sets the bar in the cutting evaluation as our testers all agreed that it felt consistent and powerful when sawing through demanding lumber.
 In a more objective observation, the speed at which the Milwaukee made cuts is at the top of the class.
-This machine brings high torque and high RPMs to bare when turning its 7 1/4" blade through lumber.
+This machine brings high torque and high RPMs to bear when turning its 7 1/4" blade through lumber.

 milwaukee m18 2631-20 - the milwaukee m18 is all business, cutting through 2x12" lumber like...